Michigan Gun Laws

 Michigan Conceal Carry Laws

-Open Carry is permitted in Michigan with certain restrictions.
+Open Carry is permitted in Michigan with certain restrictions, including Gun regulations.
 While residents can open carry without a CPL license if the handgun is registered, non-residents need a CCW permit from their home state.

 Open Carry Regulations